About City Councilor Jesse Lederman

 Jesse is employed as an advisor and recruiter for the University of Massachusetts, Amherst, where he works with adult students looking to complete their degrees and is based in at the UMass Center in Downtown Springfield.
 He is married to Emila (Ponikiewski) Lederman.
 The two met while they were students at UMass Amherst, where Emila earned her Bachelor's Degree in Economics.
-After restoring their first historic home in the city's Forest Park Neighborhood, the two purchased a home in the McKnight Neighborhood just a few streets from where Jesse grew up, where they live with their Basset Hound, Theodore, and their cat, Henry.
+After restoring their first historic home in the city's Forest Park Neighborhood, the two purchased a home in the McKnight Neighborhood just a few streets from where Jesse grew up, where they live with their Basset Hound, Theodore.

 Jesse speaks at his 2019 Campaign Kickoff event with Sheriff Nick Cocchi, Councilor Melvin Edwards, and his wife Emila at his side.